bnadlerjr/pester/README.md

 | System properties    | No    | Yes            | Yes   |

 The idea for using these categories and the table above are from this [blog post](http://googletesting.blogspot.com/2010/12/test-sizes.html).

+*Special note:
+Unfortunately, Harvest does not provide a sandbox account for testing.
+The Harvest tests have a hard-coded email address and hours total for a specific week.
+If you are adapting this for your own use, you will need to update the email address and hours total to reflect a specific user for your own Harvest instance.*

 ### Project Architecture
 This project uses a [Ports and Adapters](http://alistair.cockburn.us/Hexagonal+architecture) architecture.
 Domain classes are located in `lib/pester`.
 Adapters are located in `lib/pester/adapters`.